martinjackson/simple-widgets/docs/SearchSortTable.md

 62. **titleSize** = 1 uses a h1 header, 2 uses a h2 header, 3 uses a h3 header, 4 uses a h4 header, 5 uses a h5 header, and 6 uses a h6 header, all other values use an h3 header.
 If the titleSize prop is missing h3 will be used as the default.

-63. **transfer** = this is function that trqansfers the data when the ures presses a row in the table.
+63. **transfer** = this is function that transfers the data when the user presses a row in the table.
 When a row is pressed, this function is called and transfers the data in the row to the transfer function.
 The transfer function accepts the parameter data that contains the data for the row as an object based on the name in the table prop.

+This prop is only used when using the latest eachRowInTable format.

 The format for the transfer function is:

 ```js
   const transferData = (data) => {